D-C2211/mealserver/README.md

    - Returns meals that belong to the specified category and start with the given letter
    - Example: "Find Vegetarian recipes that start with B"
    - Perfect for narrowing down recipe options or playing food-related games

-4. **Suggest a random recipe**
-   - Retrieves a random meal from the database
-   - No parameters required
-   - Returns complete details for a randomly selected meal
-   - Example: "Suggest a random recipe"
-   - Great for meal inspiration or discovering new recipes to try

 These prompts provide a more natural way to interact with the meal database, allowing for intuitive queries that combine multiple search criteria.